antkou/PersonalProjectsInPython/README.md

 # PersonalTraingInPython

-I created this repository for my personal training in Python programming language
+I created this repository for my personal training in Python programming